Top 8 Benefits and Most Common Applications of Automation in Healthcare

 In diagnostics, AI-driven image analysis tools enhance the accuracy and speed of interpreting medical images.
 At the same time, robotic process automation (RPA) may handle repetitive administrative tasks like insurance claims processing and patient data entry.

 There are dozens of technologies out there that can serve as a boost for automation.
-Yet, only some tools are a good fit for healthcare.
+Yet, only some automation tools are a good fit for healthcare.
 Besides, in most cases, building healthcare software is more complicated than for other industries.
 You need to pay additional attention to data security and make sure the services you offer will not do any harm.

 Robotic Process Automation (RPA)